groupworksmedia/groupworks/README.md

 # Flavour
-Flavour is a vertically integrated bespoke clothing company.
-We design and manufacture clothing from casual to smart befitting the needs of our clients.
+Flavour is a vertically integrated bespoke high-tech knitting company.
+That makes knit into every day clothing, smart formal or casual depending on the clients wants.